wathigo/Real-Estate-API/README.md

 ```

 ## ToDo
 Add user priveledges.
-Create user and admin roles.This is an issue reference [here](../../issues/7).
+Create user and admin roles.This is an issue addressed [here](../../issues/7).

 ## :busts_in_silhouette: Authors